ss2cp/Linear-Regression-Project/README.md

 The code and report are written by Shaoran Sun individually.

 **Data:** Data contains one response variable, y, and 10 predictors, x1, x2 ... x10.
-There are 100 intances of data, in total of 100 rows.
+There are 100 instances of data, in total of 100 rows.

 **Goal:** To build and select a model for the response y.